 In 2011, Televisa once again bought a stake in the network, which it had left in 2005 due to a conflict with the main owner.
 Thanks to the collaboration, Univision became multi-platform and grew significantly.
 This required a review of the visual identity.

 The new logo was designed by the British design agency Wolff Olins.
-The artists managed to create the most vibrant and impressive logo for the network, making the elements voluminous with a glossy, streamlined mirror surface.
+The artists created the network’s most vibrant and impressive logo, making the elements voluminous with a glossy, streamlined mirror surface.

-The figure gained the sense of a technogenic 3-D wonder from the future.
-This demonstrated the network’s foresight, technological development, and the provision of the most modern services to its users.
-It hinted at the management’s desire for modernization and the transition to innovations and unique developments in the field of broadcasting.
+The figure evoked a technogenic 3-D wonder of the future.
+It demonstrated the network’s foresight, technological development, and provision of the most modern services to its users.
+It also hinted at the management’s desire for modernization and the transition to innovations and unique developments in broadcasting.

-All elements of the figure merged into one, becoming the prototype of a heart.
+All figure elements merged into one, becoming the prototype of a heart.
 The symbol shows Univision’s love, which the company gives to its viewers.
 It also indicates the reciprocated loyalty of customers actively choosing this particular network.
 The studio became a hub for the most beloved shows.

 The absence of seams between the elements shows the unity of Spanish-speaking people on different continents.